Sevenoaks: Economy

 The main industrial area is located north of the town, alongside the A225.
 Sevenoaks Quarry is on Bat and Ball Road, also to the north.

 The shopping area in High Street includes the new Bligh's development.
 It is a typical small town centre, with one M&S department store having opened in 2014.

 Bligh's shopping development opened in phases in 2002.
 The site was originally a meadow, before becoming a bus station and car park.
 Access can be gained from several directions including the High Street and London Road.
-In 2008, a new third side of the development opened, housing a Costa Coffee, a Robert Dyas and Tommelise.
 Much of the architecture is based on slightly earlier periods but with a contemporary edge.

 Music string manufacturer RotoSound is based in Sevenoaks.
 The company's strings have been used by Jimi Hendrix, Brian May, and Pete Townshend.
 In the US, the company is associated with the British Invasion sound of the 1960s and 1970s.

 Landmarks

-Knole Park is a 1,000-acre (4 km²) SSSI and medieval deer park containing several thousand trees, a cricket pitch and a golf course running across.
+Knole Park is a 1,000-acre (4 km^{2}) SSSI and medieval deer park containing several thousand trees, a cricket pitch and a golf course running across.
 In its centre is Knole, the home of the Sackville family (the Earls of Dorset) since it was given to them by Queen Elizabeth I in 1577.
 The estate is owned and maintained by the National Trust, although the Sackvilles still live there.

 Riverhill House and gardens are located directly to the south of Knole Park, on the southern edge of Sevenoaks.
 The house and gardens, which were first built in the 16th century, are privately owned by Jane Margaret Rogers but are periodically open to the public.